 Security is always important when dealing with sensitive and critical information, such as much of the information court reporting and other legal support businesses handle.
-A few RB9 security points to know:
+So RB9 follows general security rules for business applications.
+And because RB9 and RB Lite are cloud based, we choose Microsoft Azure Cloud Services and OMTI has been audited and recognized as SOC 2 compliant.

-You can turn on two-factor authentication (2FA) for users logging in to RB9 and RB Connect.
+You can turn on two-factor authentication (2FA) for users logging in to RB9, RB Lite, and RB Connect.
 2FA is a more secure way to confirm a user’s identity by adding a second factor to signing in with a user name and password, such as a code sent to their cell phone that they must enter into the log-in page.

 You can also require that users have complex passwords, and that they have to periodically update their password.
 You determine the length of time before they must update their password and if they can keep using the same password.

-To be compliant with general security rules for business applications, automatic log-off is enforced in RB9.
-The default is that you are automatically logged out of RB9 after 20 minutes of inactivity, but you can change that to up to an hour in System Preferences.
+To be compliant with general security rules for business applications, automatic log-off is enforced in RB9, RB Lite, and RB Connect.
+The default is that you are automatically logged out after 20 minutes of inactivity, but you can change that to up to an hour in System Preferences.

 You receive alerts at the end of periods of inactivity to extend your time before being automatically logged off, just like on banking sites.

 You must save your work before logging off.
-RB9 does not save your work for you before it logs you off.
+RB9 and RB Lite do not save your work for you before they log you off.

-RB9 is housed in the cloud on Microsoft Azure Cloud Services, which in addition to a guaranteed 99.9% uptime, benefits from Microsoft’s dedicated resources and processes that guarantee the security and privacy of data on Azure, including various security certifications and following international standards for privacy controls in the cloud.
+RB9, RB Lite, and RB Connect are housed in the cloud on Microsoft Azure Cloud Services, which in addition to a guaranteed 99.9% uptime, benefit from Microsoft’s dedicated resources and processes that guarantee the security and privacy of data on Azure, including various security certifications and following international standards for privacy controls in the cloud.
 These safeguards are beyond what a single court reporting agency could provide.

-RB9 is more secure than an in-house system in other ways, such as open port security: If you’re trying to log into RB9 remotely without a secure connection, you do not need to keep the well-known default SQL port open; nor do you need to keep any custom ports open for RB Repository downloads.
+RB9 and RB Lite are more secure than an in-house system in other ways, such as open port security: If you’re trying to log into RB9 or RB Lite remotely without a secure connection, you do not need to keep the well-known default SQL port open; nor do you need to keep any custom ports open for RB Repository downloads.
 (And that’s one less thing you need IT to do.)

 Your info remains confidential